WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

 #### Stronger example:

-`Ask for the Employee ID, then use it to query the HR system to retrieve the PTO balance.`
+`Ask for the Employee ID, then use it to query the HR system to retrieve the PTO balance and provide the result to the user.`

 In this example, causality is strengthened by explicitly stating that the Employee ID is used to retrieve the PTO balance.